Georges1998/BlockGame/README.md

 # BlockGame
 The BlockGame application that first allows a game admin to design a Block game and then players to play the game and compete for an entry in the game’s hall of fame.
-The project is done over 5 iteration.
+The project is done over 5 iterations:
 Iteration 1 – Domain Model.
 Iteration 2 – UI Mockup, Controller Interfaces, Sequence Diagrams.
 Iteration 3 – Implementation.